Fall: November 26, 2018

 Your thesis or dissertation represents the culmination of your research, scholarly, or creative endeavors while at Montana State University.
-A well-prepared document speaks highly of your abilities as a scholar and The Graduate School is available to ensure your thesis or dissertation formatting is of the highest quality.
-It is never too early to reach out to the Formatting Advisor or submit a draft!
+A well-prepared document speaks highly of your abilities as a scholar and The Graduate School wants to ensure your thesis or dissertation formatting is of the highest quality.

-When you reach your final semester, please reach out to the Formatting Advisor with any questions you have about your ETD.
+When you reach your final semester, please reach out to the Formatting Advisor.
 A final PDF of your ETD must be approved by the Formatting Advisor by 5:00 pm on the published deadline, which is typically 14 working days before the end of the semester in which you plan to graduate.
 Please check The Graduate School Dates & Deadlines page for the exact date for each semester.